oliverhuckfeldt/mocksserver-ws-plugin/README.md

 ];
 ```

-For more information about using middleware, see the [documentation](https://www.mocks-server.org/docs/usage/variants/middleware/).
+For more information about using middleware variants, see the [documentation](https://www.mocks-server.org/docs/usage/variants/middleware/).

+## More information
+If you want to learn more about this plugin, please read the source code.
+Every functionality is very well described via JSDoc.

 ## Copyright and license
 The project is written and documented by Oliver Huckfeldt &copy; 2024.
 Code and documentation is released under MIT-License.